ToughKnee/FlowUML/Deesign/FlowUMLscenarios.md

 「 Scenario 」     ※ Resolution of aliases from Instance
 Given:
         -Analysis of all code files FINISHED
-        -InstancesDictionary and InheritanceDictionary completed
+        -InheritanceDictionary completed
-        -List of MethodInstances with unknown type complete and wich will be traversed in this scenario --The Builders(ClassEntity and Method) are complete and ready to create the classes of their correspondent type These builders are going to be crucial for this scenario
+        -Method and ClassEntity Builders ready to build their classes from the analyzed code files -Filled the list of MethodInstances with unknown type complete and wich will be traversed in this scenario --The Builders(ClassEntity and Method) are complete and ready to create the classes of their correspondent type These builders are crucial for this scenario
 When:
-        -We need the Callsites to be completed so that we can make Diagrams
+        -We need the Callsites to be completed so that we can start making Diagrams
 Then:
-        -Use the inheritance manager to link the ClassEntityBuilders with their inherited classes -Build all the ClassEntities, which will then build the Methods -Make the MethodBuilders deposit their built Method to the MethodDictionaryManager -Pass through all the List of MethodInstances with unknown type and call the "CheckTypesOfAliases()" method, which will query the methodDictionary for the Method object containing the correspondent signature
+        -ClassEntityBuilders use the inheritance manager to link the ClassEntities with their inherited classes -Build all the ClassEntities, which will then build the Methods -Make the MethodBuilders store their built Method to the MethodDictionaryManager, which will be used for the resolution of Instances
+        ---(BIG STEP)Pass through all the List of MethodInstances with unknown type and call the "SolveTypesOfAliases()" method, which will solve the type of the components if this MethodInstance(owner class name and parameters) and then query the methodDictionary for the Method object containing the correspondent signature
-                -If the method did not find a match, then proceed to discover the missing types of aliases with other solutions, like using the instancesDictionary and inheritanceDictionary(for aliases that came from properties from a parent class)
+                -If the method found a match, then set the respective data and remove itself from the list of MethodInstances with undefined callsite
+        -Keep going until a max number of attempts since there may be methodCalls that can't be tracked
+Result:
+        -The ClassEntityManager has all the ClassEntities with the respective Methods which contain their Callsites to all the parts of the code and we have finished the code analysis

 //===========================   「 Feature 」     ※ MethodDictionaryInstance